 Registered Education Savings Plan

 Setting up an RESP isn’t mandatory, but I would consider it a cost of raising a child in Canada.
 You can get $500 free every year through the Canadian Education Savings Grant.
-The grant gives you a 20% match on the first $2,500 you save every your child turns 17 with lifetime maximum benefit of $7,200 per child.
+The grant gives you a 20% match on the first $2,500 you save every year until your child turns 17 with a lifetime maximum benefit of $7,200 per child.
 Contributions aren’t tax-deductible but any gains would be taxable under your child when withdrawn.
 Since your child typically won’t have much income at that time, the gains are usually tax-free.

 Lower-income families could potentially get a higher match and they can access up to $2,000 to help kick-start their child’s RESP through the Canada Learning Bond.
 The money is completely free; no fees and no additional contributions are required.

 If the idea of setting up an RESP and investing is freaking you out, consider using a robo advisor such as Justwealth.
 Robo advisors have low fees and automates their investment strategy.
 All you really need to do is set up and an account and then choose the year where your child will graduate from high school.
 The robo advisor will then invest and balance your RESP with that target date in mind.
 When you sign up for Justwealth through my referral link, you’ll get a $50 bonus.

 Where you live will determine your daycare costs.
 Licensed daycare in major cities can cost up to $2,000 a month.
 Unlicensed home care is a cheaper solution and is worth checking out.
 Regardless of which route you decide on, there are limited spots so put your child’s name on a waiting list as soon as they are born (if not earlier).